knucklesandwich3535/LLaMa-2-LLM-How-to-Get-Fine-Tune-and-Deploy-from-Scratch/README.md

-# LLaMa 2 LLM How to Get, Fine-Tune and Deploy from Scratch
+# LLaMa 2 LLM How to Get, Fine-Tune with QLoRA and Deploy from Scratch

 ## What is a Large Language Model
 Large Language Models (LLMs) are a type of artificial intelligence (AI) model that can generate and understand text in a human-like way.
 They are trained on massive datasets of text and code, and can be used for a variety of tasks, such as: